-(a) We need to move the up-front edge cubie (facing us) to the right-front edge position (Fig 2.1).
-In this case we could apply the following formula.
-We call it "To the Right":
+(a) We need to move the front-up edge cubie (facing us) to the front-right edge position (Fig 2a).
+In this case, try to apply the following formula: "To the Right":

-(b) A mirror image of situation (a) where we need to move the up-front edge cubie to the left-front edge position (Fig 2.2) We call it "To the Left":
+(b) A mirror image of situation (a) where we need to move the front-up edge cubie to the front-left edge position (Fig 2b).
+In this case, try the formula: "To the Left":